 The Outdoor and Discovery Gardens are a peaceful haven.
 There are towering English oaks and beech trees.

 The borders were lined with huge hydrangeas.
 Bush clover nestled in the rocks.
 And tall willows wafted in the breeze.

 The Phipps campus also houses some of the most energy efficient environments in the world.
 Its Center for Sustainable Landscapes (CSL) is the first and only building to achieve four of the highest green building certifications.

-Practical Information and Tips for Visiting Phipps Conservatory
+Practical Guide & Tips for Visiting Phipps Conservatory

 Address: 1 Schenley Park, Pittsburgh PA 15213

 Hours: Open daily 9:30 am to 8:00 pm

 Entry fee: $19.95 adults, seniors $17.95, $11.95 children 2-18, under 2 free